shubham9411/blog/_posts/2014-05-21-setting-up-amazon-rds-as-a-slave-to-a-self-managed-mysql-server.md

 share: true
 ---

 Last week, we migrated our MySQL database server, which was running on an EC2 instance, to RDS.
-We hoped the migration process will be smooth.
+We hoped the migration process would be smooth.

 As always, migrating a large database has its challenges.
 Business folks expect the minimum possible downtime.

 The plan was simple.

   1. Launch an RDS instance
   2. Load a full dump into it
   3. Configure it to act as a slave of the self-managed server (current master)
   4. On the D-day, pull the website down and promote the RDS instance to take over as the new master

 We soon discovered that RDS comes with curtailed root permissions.
 There are several commands that are disallowed.
-Some of these include "CHANGE MASTER TO...."
+Some of these include “CHANGE MASTER TO….”

 What do we do now?

-One option is, to carry out the migration in one go, while the website is offline.
-This meant the downtime is going to be for several hours, instead of minutes.
-Not an acceptable option.
+One option was to carry out the migration in one go, while the website was offline.
+This meant the downtime would have been several hours, instead of minutes.
+Obviously, not an acceptable option at all.

 Some R&D was all it took to discover how to proceed with the original approach.

 RDS comes with a bunch of stored procedures, which help you configure it as a slave.
 There is almost a one-to-one mapping of these stored procedures with the commands that are disallowed.